krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Prevent deletion of objects (even life cycle policy cannot delete it)
 - retention mode: rules that define how strictly the object is protected
-  - Governance Mode
+  - Governance Mode: Protected from most users, but authorized users can override with special permission
-  - Compliance Mode
+  - Compliance Mode: Absolute enforcement — no one, not even the root user, can delete or modify the object until the retention period expires
 - retention period
 - Legal hold: indefinite time.
 - Versioning must be enabled